-NATIONAL CYBER AWARENESS WORKSHOPS
+NATIONAL CYBERSECURITY AWARENESS WORKSHOPS

-Cyber awareness workshops are becoming increasingly common events where governments try to bring together key stakeholders to better understand and promote public awareness of how to stay safe online.
-Often sponsored in partnership with private sector organizations, these workshops allow for a more in-depth discussion of current gaps in cybersecurity awareness and how they can be addressed.
-They can also be focused on reaching out to and including stakeholder groups or particular populations that are most in need of improved cybersecurity awareness.
+Cybersecurity awareness workshops are becoming increasingly common events, where governments and other organisations bring together key stakeholders at a particular time and place to better understand and promote public awareness of how to stay safe online.
+Often sponsored in partnership with private sector organisations, these workshops allow for a more in-depth discussion of particular gaps in cybersecurity awareness and how they can be addressed.
+They can also be focused on reaching out to and including specific stakeholder groups or populations that are most in need of improved cybersecurity awareness.
+As compared to national awareness campaigns, awareness workshops are generally singular events drawing attention to particular issues that may require greater depth or attention to address.
+However, awareness workshops can certainly be incorporated into broader national awareness campaigns.

-The impact and effectiveness of such a workshop is likely to be dependent as much on who attends as by what particular content is communicated.
-These workshops may target promoting awareness among civil society organizations, financial sectors, or in primary school classrooms, to name a few; but in each instance it will be important to have leaders from these organizations in attendance in order to take back and communicate the workshop's messaging following the event.
-Failure to have the right people in the room can result in a well-developed workshop with blunted impact when the resources and knowledge provided are not communicated further.
+Importantly, the impact and effectiveness of cybersecurity awareness workshops is as dependent on who attends as on the quality of their content.
+A workshop may be focused on promoting awareness among civil society organisations, financial sectors, or in primary school classrooms, to name a few; but in each instance it will be important to have the right leaders and influencers in attendance from these groups to ensure the messages of the workshop are both received and shared more broadly.
+Failure to have the right people in the room at these events can blunt the impact of an otherwise well-developed workshop when the resources and knowledge provided are not amplified or communicated any further.
+A particular type of these workshops - a "training of the trainers" event - focuses on not just providing information to attendees, but also specifically on equipping them to share the content of the workshop further.